Please see the following update on the Sequim Drive-through Vaccination Clinic from the Jamestown family health clinic

 Please check the JFHC website for updates: https://jamestownhealth.org/

-Registration for first dose clinics will open on Wednesday, March 3 at 9:00 a.m. until full for the clinic to be held on Thursday, March 11.
-Additional registration will be open on Wednesday, March 10 for first dose clinics on March 16, 18, and 20.
+Registration for first dose clinics will open on Wednesday, March 3 at 9:00 a.m. until full for the clinics to be held on Thursday, March 11 and Saturday, March 13.
 Register at http://vaccine.clallam.net/register or call 360-681-3447.
 There will be additional clinics scheduled for future dates.

 Details on the Vaccination Clinic

 Now that COVID-19 vaccines have arrived in Sequim and front-line healthcare workers and first responders (Phase 1A) have been vaccinated, Jamestown Family Health Clinic is ready to publicize the planned roll-out of Phase 1B at the rate of 1,000 doses per week, to the public.
 This event is for people who live in the Sequim area.
 Similar events will be held in Port Angeles, so there is no reason to travel.